dumabg/test_screen/README.md

   });
 }
 ```
 You could see than `testScreenUI` have different goldenDir arguments.
-The test `Init state` creates the golden files in the `init_state` subdirectory and the test `Pushed button 3 times` in the `pushed_3` subdiretory:
+The test `Init state` creates the golden files in the `init_state` subdirectory and the test `Pushed button 3 times` in the `pushed_3` subdirectory:

 ![Screenshot of golden dir subdirectories](resources/create_test_golden_dir.png)

 Every time the test is executed, the screen created by the test is compared with the png file of the golden dir.
 This consumes a lot of time.
-You can avoid this comparation using `testScreen`.
-It does exactly the same than `testScreenUI`, but doesn't do the bitmap comparation.
+You can avoid this comparison using `testScreen`.
+It does exactly the same than `testScreenUI`, but doesn't do the bitmap comparison.

 ### Other utility classes
 #### `WidgetTester` extension.
 It has methods for obtaining locale, locales, devicePixelRatio and size.

 #### ChildrenWithSomeOrderMatcher
-Compare the Actual finder children with the [finders] sequencially.
+Compare the Actual finder children with the [finders] sequentially.
 ```dart
  ListView(
   children: [